Orange-Cyberdefense/GOAD/ad/NHA/README.md

 ./goad.sh -t enablevagrant -l NHA -p virtualbox -m docker
 ```

-- If you want to create a writeUp of the chall, no problem, have fun.
+- If you want to create a write up of the chall, no problem, have fun.
 Please ping me on X (@M4yFly) or Discord, i will be happy to read it :)

+Hint: No bruteforce, if not in rockyou do not waste your time and your cpu/gpu cycle.